anacletu/hangman-game-c/README.md

 ## Contributing

 Contributions are what make the open source community an amazing place to be.
-We welcome contributions from the community.

 1. Fork the project.
 2. Create your feature branch.